ProbShin/CS503Projects/README.md

         If successfully compiled, a `xinu.xbin` file would be generated under the same folder.

-    * 2.6 Connected to backend machine
+    * 2.6 Connected to a backend machine

         ```
         cs-console
         ```
-        The console system will automatically connect you to one of the available machines. i.e. *connection 'galileo104', class 'quark', host 'xinuserver.cs.purdue.edu'*. (check `cs-concole -h` for more details.)
+        The *console system* will automatically find one of the available machines. i.e. `connection 'galileo104', class 'quark', host 'xinuserver.cs.purdue.edu'`. (check `cs-concole -h` for more details.)

         Then use `control+shift+2` to trigger the command input mode.  (`d` for upload. `p` for reboot.)
         ```